OysterSandwich/Juicy-Breakout/README.md

 # Juicy Breakout

-A Godot 3 project exploring (partially replicating?) the "Juice it or Lose it" GDC 2012 presentation.
+A Godot 3 project exploring the "Juice it or Lose it" GDC 2012 presentation [1].

+Originally created by Jason Francis
+Forked by Fabian Ostermann

 ## Implementation

-Built using Godot 3.2.3
+Updated to Godot 3.5.1

 Typeface: [Datalegreya](https://fontlibrary.org/en/font/datalegreya) by Figs Lab